top of page

 Where do we go from here?

-Our little dive into the perennial issue of potholes shows they are not the disease but rather the symptom of a broken system.
-Spending more and more on covering on trying to cover the symptoms without addressing the root causes of the problem will continue to get us nowhere.
+Our little dive into the perennial issue of potholes shows they are not the disease - they are the symptom - of a broken system.
+Spending more and more on trying to cover the symptoms without addressing the root causes of the problem will continue to get us nowhere.